thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/3. Customize the Appearance/fire-app-builder-customize-look-and-feel.md

 * TOC
 {:toc max_level=3 }

-## Change the App Logo {#changelogo} (Required)
+## Change the App Logo (Required) {#changelogo}

 The logo appears in the upper-left corner as well as on the splash screen.
 This is an element you must change as you customize your app.

+{% include image.html  file="fireappbuilder-home-logo" type="png" alt="Changing the app logo" %}

 To change the app logo:

 1. Inside your app's **assets > res** directory, create a new directory called **drawable**.
 2. Open your **drawable** directory via Finder or Explorer.